How to Deal with Anxiety: 10 Proven Ways

-If you’re wondering how to calm anxiety as you encounter stressful situations, the good news is that some anxiety management strategies can help you with dealing with anxiety in the short term.
+If you’re wondering how to calm anxiety as you encounter stressful situations, the good news is that some anxiety management strategies can help you deal with anxiety in the short term.
 This means that you don’t need to wait for weeks or months to see progress.
 And seeing progress quickly can immediately lift you up and empower you to keep working on reducing your anxiety in the long term.

 Slow Your Breathing

-When confronted with an anxiety-inducing situation, the body’s natural response is to breathe faster as the airway between the lungs and nose constricts.
-Slowing your breathing will help expand your lungs, increase your oxygen intake and help relax your muscles.
+When we face an anxiety-inducing situation, it’s natural for our body to breathe faster as the airway between the lungs and nose constricts.
+Therefore slowing your breathing will help expand your lungs, increase your oxygen intake, and help relax your muscles.
 And if you don’t know any breathing exercises – modern smartwatches have integrated guided breathing exercises.
 In such a way, your guide is always on your wrist.

 And here’s a little breathing exercise to help: